 - German – Topinambur.

-- Description – A tuber of the herbaceous plant of the botanical family Compositae, belongs to the same genus as the common sunflower.
+- Description – A tuber of the herbaceous plant of the botanical family Compositae, it belongs to the same genus as the common sunflower.

 Jerusalem Artichoke Benefits